Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs

+One of the best-known and widely used multilingual resources is BabelNet \citep{navigli2012babelnet,ijcai2021p620}.
+BabelNet has been used for learning or enhancing embeddings \citep{iacobacci-etal-2015-sensembed,jose2018senseembeddings,conia-navigli-2020-conception,levine-etal-2020-sensebert,harvill-etal-2022-syn2vec,chen2023colexlang} for lexical-level tasks such as semantic word similarity and word sense disambiguation \citep{speer-lowry-duda-2017-conceptnet,conia-navigli-2020-conception,Procopio2021MultiMirror,navigli2022babelnet}.
+Our focus is on the coverage of many more languages (i.e., larger scale in terms of languages) for crosslingual transfer learning.
+While hand-curated lexica often have better quality than automatically learned resources, they are not available for most of our languages.
+Ultimately, the two approaches should be combined.

 Colexification was introduced by \citet{haspelmath2003geometry} in the context of grammatical semantics. \citet{franccois2008semantic} then used colexification as the foundation for studying semantic change crosslinguistically.
 CLICS \citep{list_johann_mattis_2018_1194088, list2018clics2,rzymski2020database} is a crosslingual database that facilitates research on colexification.
-Languages can differ in their colexification patterns, which are influenced by many factors such as human cognition, language family and geographic area \citep{jackson2019emotion,xu2020conceptual,segerer2022areal}.
+Languages can differ in their colexification patterns, which are influenced by many factors such as human cognition, language family, and geographic area \citep{jackson2019emotion,xu2020conceptual,segerer2022areal}.
 An empirical study by \citet{bao-etal-2021-universal} indicates that no pair of concepts is colexified in every language.
-On the other hand, a recent investigation on conceptualization from PBC shows some concepts are likely to be involved in colexification while others are not \cite{liu2023conceptualizer}.
+On the other hand, a recent investigation on conceptualization from the PBC shows some concepts are more likely to be involved in colexification than others \cite{liu-etal-2023-crosslingual}.
 Such universal colexification patterns across languages reflect crosslinguistic similarities \citep{youn2016universal,georgakopoulos2022universal}.
-Therefore, by integrating colexification patterns of as many languages as possible, we are able to generate multilingual representations that are suitable for massively crosslingual transfer learning.
+Therefore, by integrating colexification patterns of as many languages as possible, we can generate multilingual representations that are suitable for massively crosslingual transfer learning.